delta-rho/datadr/README.md

-# datadr: Divide and Recombine Methods in R
+# datadr: Divide and Recombine in R

-datadr is an experimantal R package that leverages [RHIPE](https://github.com/saptarshiguha/RHIPE) to provide a simple interface to division and recombination (D&R) methods for large, complex data.
+datadr is an experimantal R package that leverages [RHIPE](https://github.com/saptarshiguha/RHIPE) to provide a simple interface to division and recombination (D&R) methods for large complex data.

-To get started, see the package documentation and function reference located [here](http://hafen.github.com/datadr).

 Visualization tools based on D&R can be found [here](https://github.com/hafen/trelliscope).

 ## Installation

 This package will not be submitted to CRAN until it has matured.

 To install this package from github, do the following from the R console:

 ```s
 library(devtools)